-Big storm south of New Zealand to bring colder temperatures and snow
+Severe thunderstorm watch in place for North Island as big storm south of NZ brings polar blast

 NZ Fire and Emergency services were called out to 20 incidents around Auckland and Waikato.
 Five houses in St Heliers were badly damaged and a preschool had part of its roof ripped off.

-The Cloud has also been left in tatters; with a large chunk of it flying off during the weather chaos.
-Shipping containers down the road looked more like Lego blocks as they were spotted toppled over in the aftermath.
+The Cloud on Queen's Wharf on the Auckland waterfront has also been left in tatters; with a large chunk of it flying off during the weather chaos.
+Shipping containers down the road also looked more like Lego blocks as they were left toppled over in the aftermath of the storm.

-While a house in Kumeu was struck by lightning, no injuries were reported, say authorities.
+Although a house in Kumeu was struck by lightning, no injuries were reported, say authorities.

-Earlier this morning, emergency crews were called to New Plymouth after several reports of a tornado.
+And, earlier this morning, emergency crews were called to New Plymouth after several reports of a tornado.

 A vehicle was struck by a trampoline on State Highway 3 and a woman was injured when the tornado blew through their Taranaki house.